The Conspiracy

 • (Acts 4:23-28) – “O Sovereign!
 You are he that made the heaven and the earth and the sea and all things that are therein, Who, by our father, through means of the Holy Spirit, even by the mouth of David your servant, said, Unto what end did THE nations revolt, and peoples busy themselves with empty things?
 The kings of the earth stationed themselves, and the rulers were gathered together with one intent against the Lord and against his Christ.
 For they were gathered, of a truth, in this city against your holy servant Jesus, whom you anointed, both Herod and Pontius Pilate with them of the nations and peoples of Israel; to do whatsoever your hand and your counsel marked out beforehand to come to pass.”

-In his appeal, Peter followed the Greek text of the Septuagint version of the Second Psalm in which the verb rendered “gathered together” is sunagō, the same term used by the Book of Acts when describing how the Temple authorities hauled the Apostles before their “gathering” for examination - “And it came to pass upon the morrow, that there were gathered together of them the rulers and the elders and the scribes in Jerusalem” - (Acts 4:5-7).
+Peter followed the Greek text of the Septuagint version of the Second Psalm in which the verb rendered “gathered together” is sunagō, the same term used by the Book of Acts when the Temple authorities hauled the Apostles before their “gathering” for examination - And it came to pass upon the morrow, that there were gathered together of them the rulers and the elders and the scribes in Jerusalem” - (Acts 4:5-7).

 Peter attributed responsibility for the death of Jesus to Herod, Pontius Pilate, and the nations.
-They all “gathered together” against the “holy child” and the “Messiah” when they rejected Yahweh’s Anointed One and became complicit in his death at the hands of the Roman government.
+They all “gathered together” against the “holy child” and the “Messiah” when they rejected God’s Anointed One and became complicit in his death at the hands of the Roman government.

-AGAINST CHRIST
+AGAINST HIS CHRIST

-In the synoptic gospels, the passage is applied to the conspiracy by the priestly authorities to destroy the messianic upstart, namely, Jesus of Nazareth.
+In the synoptic gospels, the passage is applied to the conspiracy by the priestly authorities to destroy the messianic upstart, Jesus of Nazareth.
 For example, in Matthew, “all the High Priests and Elders of the people took counsel against Jesus to put him to death” - (Matthew 27:1-2).

 On the Day of Pentecost, Peter preached to the crowd about “Jesus, the Nazarene” whom they slew, but God raised him from the dead and exalted him to rule from His Throne, having made him “both Lord and Christ,” the same one whom “you crucified” - (Acts 2:23-39).

-Similarly, at the synagogue of Antioch of Pisidia, Paul declared, “They who were dwelling in Jerusalem and their rulers,” though they found Jesus guilty of no crime, delivered him to Pontius Pilate for execution.
+Similarly, at the synagogue of Antioch of Pisidia, Paul declared, “They who were dwelling in Jerusalem and their rulers,” although they found Jesus guilty of no crime, delivered him to Pontius Pilate for execution.
 However:

 • God raised him from among the dead,” and thereby fulfilled the “promise made to our fathers by raising up Jesus: as also in the second psalm it is written — My son you are, I, this day, have begotten you.”